ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/lisp.md

 LISP provides several benefits for large-scale networks:

-- Improved scalability: LISP reduces the size of routing tables, enhancing scalability in networks with a large number of devices.
+- Improved scalability: LISP reduces the size of routing tables, enhancing scalability in networks with many devices.
 - Simplified network design: By separating the EID space from the routing infrastructure, LISP simplifies network design and enables flexibility in managing IP addresses.
 - Enhanced mobility support: LISP allows devices to change locations without requiring IP address renumbering, offering better support for mobility in networks.